nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 ## Farewell

-### Remove deprecated org.nuxeo.ecm.core.model.LockManager
+### Remove Deprecated `org.nuxeo.ecm.core.model.LockManager`

-The internal interface org.nuxeo.ecm.core.model.LockManager has been removed, org.nuxeo.ecm.core.api.lock.LockManager should be used instead.
+The internal interface `org.nuxeo.ecm.core.model.LockManager` has been removed, `org.nuxeo.ecm.core.api.lock.LockManager` should be used instead.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29654](https://jira.nuxeo.com/browse/NXP-29654)

-### Remove old JDBCClusterInvalidator for VCS
+### Remove Old JDBCClusterInvalidator for VCS

-The configuration property repository.clustering.delay is now fully unused (all clustering invalidation propagation is immediate).
+The configuration property `repository.clustering.delay` is now fully unused (all clustering invalidation propagation is immediate).

 The unused class JDBCClusterInvalidator has been removed.

-The configuration property `repository.clustering.delay` is not used anymore, and in the <repository> extension point, the <clustering> part doesn't exist anymore.
+The configuration property `repository.clustering.delay` is not used anymore, and in the &lt;repository&gt; extension point, the &lt;clustering&gt; part doesn't exist anymore.

-(Note that the <clustering> id= and enabled= attributes were removed from the <repository> extension point by NXP-25499.)
+(Note that the &lt;clustering&gt; id= and enabled= attributes were removed from the &lt;repository&gt; extension point by [NXP-25499](https://jira.nuxeo.com/browse/NXP-25499).)

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28891](https://jira.nuxeo.com/browse/NXP-28891)